pingcap/docs-cn/tidb-configuration-file.md

 + Controls whether the [`INFORMATION_SCHEMA.DEADLOCKS`](/information-schema/information-schema-deadlocks.md) table collects the information of retryable deadlock errors.
 For the description of retryable deadlock errors, see [Retryable deadlock errors](/information-schema/information-schema-deadlocks.md#retryable-deadlock-errors).
 + Default value: `false`

+## experimental

+The `experimental` section, introduced in v3.1.0, describes the configurations related to the experimental features of TiDB.

+### `allow-expression-index` <span class="version-mark">New in v4.0.0</span>

++ Controls whether an expression index can be created.
+Since TiDB v5.2.0, if the function in an expression is safe, you can create an expression index directly based on this function without enabling this configuration.
+If you want to create an expression index based on other functions, you can enable this configuration, but correctness issues might exist.
+By querying the `tidb_allow_function_for_expression_index` variable, you can get the functions that are safe to be directly used for creating an expression.
++ Default value: `false`